Barcelona Royal Shipyard

 it was discovered that in the late 16th century a new building was constructed on top of the old medieval dockyard, giving the building its current structure.
-This excavations also uncovered a Roman graveyard.
+These excavations also uncovered a Roman graveyard.
 The shipyard's restoration was finished in early 2013.
 The museum was reopened in 2014.

 History

 The construction of the dockyards was done in several stages, spanning over four centuries: